johnny-tavares/SIEM-Homelab/README.md

 ## Overview

-Set up a virtual SIEM environment using Splunk to collect and monitor logs from Linux endpoints.
-This homelab simulates realistic detection scenarios for common attack behaviors.
+Set up a virtual SIEM environment using Splunk to collect and monitor logs from Linux endpoints and Windows Active Directory Infrastructure.
+This homelab simulates realistic detection scenarios for common attack behaviors across both Windows and Linux environments.

 ---

 ## Lab Setup

+### Core Infrastructure
 1. **Environment**

    * VMware VM running Debian (no desktop environment).